zil0b/Eden_pursuit/README.md

 Eden_pursuit
 ============

-When it was terraformers from the planet Earth
+When it was terraformers on planet Earth